kammitama5/kammitama5.github.io/_posts/2018-2-24-Saturday-February-24th.md

   sold their company in the spring of 1984 to San Juan Manufacturing, which made boats for a few years.
+  - Mike Robinson,
+  "San Juan: The Right Place at the Right Time"
   ```

 ## Oh man...